To save time, you can import bank statement transactions instead of manually entering them.

 The *.csv format is the least reliable, with no accepted standard for bank statements.
 Use it only if your bank offers none of the other options.

-To import a bank statement into Manager, go to the Receipts & Payments tab.
+To import a bank statement into Manager, go to the Bank and Cash Accounts tab.
 At the bottom, click on the Import bank statement button:

 *.csv file) you want to import.
 Select the bank account for which you are importing the statement (this will be preselected if you initiated the import by clicking on the cleared balance for an account):

 Click Next.
 Review the summary of transactions to be imported and press the Import button: